August 10, 2014

 Resistance can develop quickly.
 It is very important to take ARVs according to instructions, on schedule, and not to skip or reduce doses.

-Truvada can be taken with food, or between meals.
+Truvada can be taken with or without food.
 If you have kidney problems, you may need to take Truvada less often.

+Truvada is usually very well tolerated.
 The most common side effects of Truvada are the same as with tenofovir (Viread) and emtricitabine (Emtriva).
 They include headache, nausea, vomiting, rash and loss of appetite.
-In some people, tenofovir can increase creatinine and transaminases.
-These are enzymes related to the kidneys and liver.
-High levels can indicate damage to these organs.
+In some people, tenofovir can increase blood chemicals called creatinine and transaminases.
+These are related to the kidneys and liver health.
+High levels can indicate injury to these organs.

 In rare cases, people taking emtricitabine had some limited changes in skin color.